Leptomantis belalongensis: Ecology and behaviour

 Leptomantis belalongensis can be found on vegetation, next to small, fast-flowing rivulets, usually at one to three meters above the ground; some males, however, were heard calling from as high as ten meters.

 The advertisement calls consist of one to three, usually two, short clicks, given at irregular intervals.
 The eggs are deposited within foam nests, as big as 38.4 mm x 26.9 mm x 9.1 mm and attached to the surface of leaves.
 The number of eggs laid is small—up to 25, with most of them typically hatching into tadpoles.

+This frog is classified as at least concern of extinction because, even though its range is small, it is entirely within two national parks, Ulu Temburong National Park and Gunung Mulu National Park.